netobserv/network-observability-operator/config/manifests/bases/description-ocp.md

 ### Kafka

-[Apache Kafka](https://kafka.apache.org/) can optionnaly be used for a more resilient and scalable architecture.
+[Apache Kafka](https://kafka.apache.org/) can optionally be used for a more resilient and scalable architecture.
 You can use for instance [Strimzi](https://strimzi.io/), an operator-based distribution of Kafka for Kubernetes and OpenShift.

 ### Grafana